InnerSourceCommons/InnerSourcePatterns/CONTRIBUTING.md

 $ touch ewoks-do-not-hunt.md
 ```

-Once our pattern is ready to go, we need to add and commit that new inner source
+Once our pattern file is ready to go, we need to add the file to the repo and
-pattern to our new branch.
+commit that change to our new branch.

 ```
 $ git add ewoks-do-not-hunt.md